-.dockerignore is your friend
+.dockerignore is your friend - remember to use it

 While working on a particular project built with a multi-stage Dockerfile I got this error: